tracespace/tracespace/README.md

 yarn
 ```

-This repository adheres to the [Conventional Changelog][conventional-changlog] commit specification for automatic changelog generation.
+This repository adheres to the [Conventional Changelog][conventional-changelog] commit specification for automatic changelog generation.
 We recommend installing [commitizen][commitizen] to ensure your commit messages are properly formatted:

 ```shell
 yarn global add commitizen